kamleshrao/ps-logs/README.md

-# Logs of Product and Services I consume
+# Logs of Product and Services that I consume (Kamlesh Rao)

-## Under construction
+## This site is always under construction